twinfoundation/telemetry/README.md

-# GTSC Telemetry
+# TWIN Telemetry

-This mono-repository contains the packages to use with telemetry in GTSC applications.
+This mono-repository contains the packages to use with telemetry in TWIN applications.

 ## Packages